SorchCostello/People-Counter/README.md

 ## Folders
 mobilenet_ssd => Contains the MobileNet SSD model used (prototxt and caffe files)
-example_inputs => Contains an example video to use for the input argument
-example_outputs => Contains the outputs given by the example input video
-pyimagesearch => Contains further code used to support the main people counter files
+pyimagesearch => Contains further code used to support the main people counter files __pycache__ => Contains a random configuration of files

 ## Setup